Submissions

 4-Originality

-Submissions to London Journal of Social Sciences should be principally unpublished and not under consideration by another journal or for conference proceedings.
+Submissions to the journal should be principally unpublished and not under consideration by another journal or for conference proceedings.
 London International Conferences welcomes the submission of manuscripts from peer-reviewed conferences, which may have already appeared in proceedings of London International Conferences and other conferences as a special recognition for outstanding work.
-Please note that it is your responsibility to confirm any relevant conditions in your institution's research management procedures, for example, ethics committee approvals.
+Please note that it is your responsibility to confirm with any relevant conditions in your institution's research management procedures, for example, ethics committee approvals.

 5-Prior to submission